 Investment researchers, market analysts, and investment fund managers work under time pressure and make crucial calls that can lead to shifts in market valuations.

 Many of them use surveys for investment research with various goals, from measuring a startup’s potential to gauging consumer sentiment about a particular brand to validating an investment hypothesis before signing off on a big venture capital investment.

 To do this kind of market research, they need a market research solution that provides:

 - Ability to track trends

 - Advanced targeting options

-Kessler says the Raymond James Internet Millennial Survey was successful because it helped him attack one of the big research dilemmas of these times.
+The Raymond James Internet Millennial Survey was successful because it helped the analysts attack one of the big research dilemmas of these times.

-“We were able to draw conclusions in our research, both positive and negative for specific companies,” he says.
+“We were able to draw conclusions in our research, both positive and negative for specific companies,” the team leader says.
 “Audience is an invaluable tool in helping us provide unique research to buy-side clients.”